openhwgroup/programs/Project-Descriptions-and-Plans/CORE-V-MCU-SoC/CORE-V-MCU-PL2024.md

 - Ease of use for SDK.
 - A clear on-boarding experience to inform a user how their SOC will operate when using the MCU-V2 IP.

-The DevKitv1 feature set below will be used as the basis for DevKit v2, but may be refined or simplified.
+The DevKit v1 feature set below will be used as the basis for DevKit v2, but may be refined or simplified.

 - CORE-V MCU
   - CV32E40P processor core